-- (20) UQ workers who are pregnant or planning a pregnancy may be at higher risk from exposure to certain chemicals and other hazards.
-This also applies to males as some substances and hazards are known to affect male reproductive organs. - (21) In this situation, it is advisable for those people to have a conversation with their laboratory manager, supervisor or tutor to discuss any potential hazards.
-These discussions should also include advice from the persons' treating medical practitioner. - (22) Refer to the Pregnancy, Breastfeeding and Work Fact Sheet for further information.
+(20) UQ workers who are pregnant or planning a pregnancy may be at higher risk from exposure to certain chemicals and other hazards.
+This also applies to males as some substances and hazards are known to affect male reproductive organs.

+(21) In this situation, it is advisable for those people to have a conversation with their laboratory manager, supervisor, relevant casual academic employee, etc., to discuss any potential hazards.
+These discussions should also include advice from the persons' treating medical practitioner.

+(22) Refer to the Pregnancy, Breastfeeding and Work Fact Sheet for further information.